hitblast/trimsec/README.md

 ## Overview

-[trimsec]() provides an easy way to accurately estimate how much time you save on watching videos by using [speed multipliers]().
+[trimsec]() provides an easy way to accurately estimate how much time you save on watching videos when using speed multipliers.
 This is essentially helpful when watching recorded classes or documentaries online, in case you do not have enough time to spare based on your situation.